 - Sons or daughters

-- Brothers and sisters
+- Brothers or sisters

-- More distant relatives
+More distant relatives come after this.